chengliu-LR/cracking-C-plus-plus/Effective C++.md

 ### Item3 - Use `const` whenever possible

 - Declaring something `const` helps compilers detect usage errors. `const` can be applied to objects at any scope, to function parameters and return types, and to member functions as a whole.
 - Compilers enforce *bitwise constness*, but you should program using *logical constness*.
+(Watchout the pointers that my be escape the bitwise constness)
 - When `const` and non-`const` member functions have essentially identical implementations, code duplication can be avoided by having the non-`const` version call the `const` version (the reverve way is dangerous).

 ## Chapter 2: Constructors, destructors and assignment operators